kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-Here we go through the original vertices in turn, and first calculate new x and y coordinates when rotating around the z-axis.
-(When we rotate around the z axis, the z coordinate stays the same.
-So we don't need to do anything with it.)
-Next, we start with the already rotated x coordinates, and the original z coordinates, and rotate those around the y axis.
-We use a temporary variable new_x in order to now overwrite the new x coordinate too early in the sequence of calculations.
-The reason is that the original value must be used when calculating the new z coordinate.
+Here we loop over each of the original vertices, and first do the z axis rotationm, and find new x and y coordinates.
+(When we rotate around the z axis, the z coordinate will stay the same - so we don't need to do anything with it.)
+Next, we use the already rotated x coordinates and the original z coordinates, and rotate everything around the y axis.
+We use the temporary variable `new_x` to avoid overwriting the new x coordinate in the middle of the operations.

 To make the cube look a bit more realistic, we add a perspective effect.
-A simple description of perspective is that things that are closer to us must be drawn larger than things that are further away.
-This can be explained by imagining that you set up a camera at some distance `d` from the center of the cube, which is at coordinate (0, 0, 0).
-We then calculate how the cube will look like if we project each vertex onto a surface that we place 1 unit away from the camera (in front of it).
-If we imagine that we see all this from the side, it can look like this:
+A simple explanation of perspective is that things that are closer to us must be drawn larger on the screen than things that are further away.

+The maths can be explained by imagining that you set up a camera some distance `d` from the center of the cube.
+The center has coordinates (0, 0, 0).
+We then calculate how the cube will look like if we project each vertex onto a surface that we place 1 unit away from the camera, and in front of it.
+This is how it can look like when viewed from the side:

 <p align="center">
 <img src="images/side_view.png" width="90%">
 </p>

-The red point in the diagram is one of the vertices in the cube.
-The gray line is the that we project the points onto.
-After some thinking it is possible to see that `y'/1 = y/(d-z)`.
-That is, the `y` value, as measured on the surface, here called `y'`, will be `y/(d-z)`.
-At the same time, we can see that the y coordinates of vertices further away from the camera (ie points with smaller z coordinates) will get lower values because in that case, `(d-z)` will be larger.
+The red dot to the right is one of the vertices in the cube in 3D space.
+It has y and z coordinates as the arrows pointing to it indicate.
+The gray vertical line is the surface where the points are projected onto - we can image this is the screen.
+You might see that `y'/1 = y/(d-z)`.
+That is, the `y` value, as measured on the surface, called `y'` in the diagram, will be `y/(d-z)`.
+We can see that the y coordinates of vertices further away from the camera (having with smaller z coordinates) will have lower values since in that case, `(d-z)` will be larger.

-After the perspective effect has been applied, we need to make a few more adjustments before drawing the cube on the screen.
-First, we have to scale the coordinate values, since the unit from now on is pixels, and the original values are too small.
-In addition, we have to adjust the coordinate values so the cube ends up in the middle of the browser's canvas.
-In the figure below, the projection of the cube is shown on the left, and on the right side we see how this should look like on the screen.
+After we have applied the perspective effect we need to make another adjustment before we can draw the cube on the screen.
+First, we have to scale the coordinate values, since the unit from now on will be pixels, and the original values are too small (they are -+1) to produce a cube that will cover a good portion of the browser's canvas.
+In addition, we have to adjust the coordinates so the cube ends up in the center of the canvas - where (0, 0) is to the top left.
+In the figure below, the perspective projection of the cube is shown on the left, and we see how the cube should look like on the screen on the right.

 <p align="center">
 <img src="images/viewport.png" width="90%">
 </p>

-The code to do all of that is here:
+The code to convert to suitable screen coordinates is here:

 ```
 function project(scale, distance) {